jahnf/Projecteur/README.md

 * Most recent systems (using systemd) will automatically pick up the rule.
   If not, run `sudo udevadm control --reload-rules` and `sudo udevadm trigger` to load the rules without a reboot.
-* After that the input devices from the Logitech USB Receiver (but also the Bluetooth device) in /dev/input should be readable/writable by you.
+* After that, the input devices from the Logitech USB Receiver (but also the Bluetooth device) in /dev/input should be readable/writable by you.
   (See also about [device detection](#device-shows-as-not-connected))
-* When building against the Qt version that comes with your distribution's packages you might need to install some  additional QML module packages.
+* When building against the Qt version that comes with your distribution's packages, you might need to install some  additional QML module packages.
 For example this is the case for Ubuntu, where you need to install the packages `qml-module-qtgraphicaleffects`, `qml-module-qtquick-window2`, `qml-modules-qtquick2` and